Manny Farber: Career

 In the early 1930s, Farber worked as a painter and carpenter, in San Francisco.
 During this time, he attempted to join the Communist Party, though later in his life Farber was often critical of post-New Deal liberal politics.

 In 1939, Farber moved to Washington DC with his first wife, Janet Terrace.

 Farber, for decades, while also writing and painting, supported himself, as a carpenter, as a member of the Brotherhood of Carpenters and Joiners, working on big construction jobs on the East Coast, eventually quitting because it interfered with painting.

 His journalistic career began as an art critic, and in 1942 he moved to New York City.
 Inspired by Otis Ferguson's writings, Farber took a post as a film and art critic for The New Republic (early 1940s through late 1940s).
 This was followed by stints at Time (1949), The Nation (1949–1954), New Leader (1958–59), Cavalier (1966) and Artforum (1967–71).
-He has also contributed to Commentary, Film Culture, Film Comment, and Francis Ford Coppola's City Magazine.
+He also contributed to Commentary, Film Culture, Film Comment, and Francis Ford Coppola's City Magazine.

 In 1970, Farber left New York City to teach and to join the faculty of department of visual arts at the University of California, San Diego.
 Reportedly, Farber traded his Manhattan loft to artist Don Lewallen in exchange for Lewallen's teaching position at UCSD after the two met at a party.
 Once in San Diego, he focused on painting and teaching.
-During his time at UCSD, his faculty colleagues Newton Harrison, Harold Cohen, Amy Goldin, and David Antin.
+During his time at UCSD, his faculty colleagues were Newton Harrison, Harold Cohen, Amy Goldin, and David Antin.

 All of his film criticism from 1975, until the last published piece in 1977, was co-signed by his wife, Patricia Patterson, and their work has been published primarily in City Magazine and Film Comment.

 Originally an art professor only, Farber was approached about teaching a film class because of his background as a critic.
 He taught several courses, including "History of Film" and "Films in Social Context," which became famous for his unusual teaching style: he usually showed films only in disconnected pieces, sometimes running them backwards or adding in slides and sketches on the blackboard to illustrate his ideas.
 His exams had a reputation for being demanding and complicated, and occasionally required students to draw storyboards of scenes from memory.